jenrozman/chatApp/README.md

 # chatApp
+Chat App for users to talk to eachother.

+To run:
-Clone into your chosen directory
+1. Clone into your chosen directory

-NPM install grunt and socket
+2. NPM install --save grunt and socket

-run node app in the root of your project
+3. Run node app in the root of your project

-navigate to localhost:3000
+4. Go to localhost:3000

+5. Chat away!